Changeling Race Guide 5e: History and Abilities – What We Know

 The shapechanger ability is the main focus of changelings, without it they’re just another humanoid race.
 So I’ll save that for later.
 First, let’s talk about the other great things this race has going on, and what kind of character their abilities set up.

-Reinforcing the versatility is the proficiencies we pick up.
+Reinforcing the versatility are the proficiencies we pick up.
 Three languages including common means that we can speak just about anything we want.
-People often overlook languages, but when you have the ability to just casually pick up Sylvan or Draconic, you take it.

 The skill proficiencies we gain are less versatile, but still give us options.
 Three of the four skill proficiencies are charisma-based, and then there’s insight, based in wisdom.
 We may not get the most options, but given the stats and the background of this race, it fits perfectly that we would get some social interaction skills.